Backbase/backbase.github.io/content/posts/unpublished/exploring-code-generation-with-swiftgen/post.md

 The bug is caused by an invalid key passed to the remote config `getBool(for:)` method.
 Enabled is mistyped and as a result we are getting `nil` from the mentioned method.
 As we fallback to `true` in our code, button is always visible.

-This kind of bug requires much more effort to identify due to integration with 3rd part services.
+This kind of bug requires much more effort to identify due to integration with third party service.

 > **Note:**
 >